Tableau Online tips: Extracts, live connections & cloud data

-Tableau Data Extracts are snapshots of data optimized for aggregation and loaded into system memory to be quickly recalled for visualization.
-Extracts tend to be much faster than live connections, especially in more complex visualizations with large data sets, filters, calculations, etc.
+Tableau Data Extracts are snapshots of data optimised for aggregation and loaded into system memory to be quickly recalled for visualisation.
+Extracts tend to be much faster than live connections, especially in more complex visualisations with large data sets, filters, calculations, etc.

 For a deep dive into how Tableau extracts are created, check out Gordon Rose’s fantastic blog post on the subject.

-When you create an extract from a local file (such as a .csv or an Excel workbook) or an on-premise database, you’re speeding up the workbook through optimization.
-As a result, Tableau doesn’t need the database to build the visualization.
+When you create an extract from a local file (such as a .csv or an Excel workbook) or an on-premises database, you’re speeding up the workbook through optimisation.
+As a result, Tableau doesn’t need the database to build the visualisation.
 Instead, Tableau’s in-memory data engine queries the extract directly.

-Both types of connections have their place.
+Both types of connection have their place.
 Hospitals that monitor incoming patient data need to make real-time decisions.
 These situations necessitate a live database connection.
-But in the same hospital, there may also be visualizations that monitor daily or weekly trends.
+But in the same hospital, there may also be visualisations that monitor daily or weekly trends.
 For these analytics, using an extract of the data source helps build a faster workbook.

 A common misconception is that Tableau Online can only use data extracts.
 While that once was the case, we’ve made strides in offering live connections for common cloud data sources.
 Tableau Online currently supports live connections to the following cloud-hosted data sources: